• Skip to main content

 Our time in Modena was quite possibly the highlight of our trip to Northern Italy.
 While it’s certainly possible to enjoy the best of the town on a day trip, we highly recommend spending a few nights here if only to be able to sample some more fantastic local restaurants!

-Are you planning a Modena day trip?
-Or have you recently visited the city?
+Are you planning to visit Modena?
+Have any questions about this itinerary?
 Let us know in the comments below!

 Like It?
 Pin It!